jamulussoftware/jamulus/src/res/homepage/manual.md

 * **Red** - The delay is too large for jamming

-The **Buffers** LED indicator shows the current audio/streaming status.
+**Buffers** shows the current audio/streaming status.
 If the light is **red**, the audio stream is interrupted.
 This is caused by one of the following problems:

 - The network jitter buffer is not large enough for the current network/audio interface jitter.
-- The sound card buffer delay (buffer size) is set to too small a value.
+- The sound card's buffer delay (buffer size) is too small (see Settings window).
-- The upload or download stream rate is too high for the current available internet bandwidth.
+- The upload or download stream rate is too high for your internet bandwidth.
 - The CPU of the client or server is at 100%.

 ### Input level

 ![Input level](inputlevel.jpg)

-This shows the input level of the two stereo channels of the current selected audio input.
+This shows the level of the two stereo channels for your audio input.
 Make sure not to clip the input signal to avoid distortions of the audio signal.

 ### Chat button opens the Chat dialog

 ![Chat dialog](chat.jpg)

-The chat text entered in that dialog is transmitted to all connected clients.
+The chat text entered in that dialog is sent to all connected clients.
 If a new chat message arrives and the Chat dialog is not already open, it will opened automatically for all clients.